 • Content reach: Post reach and impression tracking to understand your posts’ visibility

-• Website referral traffic: Amount of traffic directed to your website from your Instagram profile
+• Website referral traffic: The Amount of traffic directed to your website from your Instagram profile

-Pro Tip: TikTok’s and Instagram’s native analytics allow you to track performance over a specific timeframe, but it’s capped at 90 days.
+Pro Tip: TikTok’s and Instagram’s native analytics allow you to track performance over a specific timeframe, but they’re capped at 365 days and 90 days, respectively.
 For extended data and more customizable reporting options, you can use third-party social media tools for your business.

 Social Marketing and Selling Tools